abiwinanda/composite-post-gha/README.md

 Sample GHA workflow that demonstrates how to create a composite action that incorporate post steps.

-The underlying composite action (cache) is using another composite action that allows it to create post steps.
+The underlying composite action (`.github/actions/cache`) is using another composite action that allows it to create post steps.

 ```yaml
 name: Cache